tichmangono/zimbabweelection2018_analysis/README.md

 ## Limitations of this Analysis:
 - TBD

-## Collaborate for public good
-This project is an analytic and intellectual exercise for the public good
+## This project is an analytic and intellectual exercise for the public good

 ## Data Sources/Credit:
 1. Citizens' Manifesto Zimbabwe: http://www.citizens-manifesto.org/